-- Basilica Minore del Sto.
-Niño - This 16th-century church marks the spot where in 1565, Spanish explorers saw the image of the Holy Child Jesus ("Sto.
-Niño" in Spanish).
-Today, the basilica houses a museum chronicling the presence of Christianity in Cebu.
+This museum and basilica chronicles Christianity's rise in Cebu.
+A 16th-century church, Basilica Minore del Sto.
+Niño marks the spot where Spanish explorers saw the image of the Holy Child Jesus ("Sto.
+Niño" in Spanish) in 1565.

-- Casa Gorordo - This site was originally the home of the first Filipino archbishop of Cebu, Juan Gorordo.
-Today, the house is a museum showcasing historical memorabilia, relics and antique furniture reflecting Filipino lifestyle during the Spanish colonial era.
+The home of the first Filipino archbishop of Cebu, Juan Gorordo, this house is now a museum showcasing historical memorabilia and relics reflecting Filipino lifestyle during the Spanish colonial era.